stephanjura27/quantum_optimized_mlp/README.md

 python3 classical.py
 ```

-On Google Colaboratory, copy the code from main.py in a cell and then run it.
+On Google Colaboratory, copy the code from the desired file in a cell and then run it.